yarenty/quotes/src_motivation/unknown.md

 Do the one thing, It is those who concentrate on but one thing at a time who advance in this world.
 Set deadlines - force to get things done.
 Done is better than perfect.
 80% - deliver, then iterate + improvement.
+Exercise: Take a walko without thinking.
+Get to work.